mbcovid19updates/mbcovid19updates.github.io/README.md

 ### Weddings & Funerals

-- Indoor public gathering group sizes to 25 people or 25% capacity, whichever is lower, for gatherings that include unvaccinated people who are eligible to be vaccinated.
+- Indoor public gathering group sizes to 50 people for gatherings that include unvaccinated people who are eligible to be vaccinated.
-- Outdoor weddings and funerals are limited to 50 people, or if an outdoor venue has a capacity limit, the allowed capacity is 50% or 250 people, whichever is greater.
+- No restrictions on indoor gatherings when all who are present are fully immunized people or are under 12 years of age.

 ### Retail Stores and Malls

 _Includes markets, garden centres, and occasional pop-up retail._

-- Retail capacity is permitted at 50% in the Southern Health-Santé Sud health region.
+- Retail capacity at 100% throughout Manitoba.
-- Retail capacity is permitted at 100% in the Interlake-Eastern, Northern, Prairie Mountain, Winnipeg health regions, and at a retail business that is located in the Town of Niverville or in the Rural Municipalities of St. Francois Xavier, Cartier, Headingley, Macdonald, Ritchot or Taché in the Southern Health Region.
+- Physical distancing measures are required.
+Masks required indoors.
 - May open provided the operator of the business takes actions to ensure two metres of separation of customers.
-Masks are required indoors.
 - Food courts must follow the rules set out for restaurants in the public health order.

 ### Indoor and Outdoor Sports and Recreation

-- **Outdoor** Sports and Recreation:
+_Includes dance, theatre and music schools._

-    - No capacity limits for participants.
+- No capacity limit for spectators.
-    - Spectator capacity limited to 50% of the capacity of a place or 250 people, whichever is lower.
-This includes other teams who are not active on the field of play and spectators should maintain a two-metre distance whenever reasonably possible.
-    - No group activities outside of practice time or games, come ready to play and limit group time indoors (e.g. in dressing rooms).
-- **Indoor** Sports and Recreation:
-    - All parent, coaches and spectators aged 18 and up will also need to be fully immunized and require proof of vaccination.
-    - Indoor sporting and recreation capacity is reduced to 50% for spectators or 250 people, whichever is lower.
-While games and practices can continue, no tournaments will be permitted.
-    - No group activities outside of practice time or games, come ready to play and limit group time indoors (e.g. in dressing rooms).

-#### COVID-19 Rapid Testing for Youth (12-17) for Indoor Sports

-As of Dec.
-6, 2021, public health orders require youth aged 12 to 17 years attending indoor sporting and recreational facilities (including schools) to provide proof that they have received at least one dose of the Pfizer-BioNTech or Moderna vaccine for COVID‑19.

-If they have not had at least one dose, they must provide proof of a pharmacist-confirmed negative result from an approved rapid antigen test, from a test take within the 72 hours before they participate.
-The public health orders do not allow other health care providers to confirm a test result.
+- Tournaments are allowed.
+- Proof of vaccination/testing is no longer required for 12-17 year olds for indoor and recreational sports.
+- Proof of vaccination is still required for those 18 and over.

 ### Fitness Clubs, Gyms and Training Facilities, Sports and Recreation Facilities

-- Limited to 50% capacity or 250 people, whichever is lower.
+- No capacity limits.
-- Proof of vaccination is required.
+- Proof of immunization required.
 - Masks remain required when not actively engaged in physical activity.

 ### Libraries

-- May open at 50% capacity.
+- No capacity limits.
 - Mask use is required.
 - Proof of vaccination is not required.

 ### Museums, Galleries and Movie Theatres

-- Museums may operate at 50% capacity or 250 people, whichever is lower, under the requirement to show proof of vaccination (indoors only) when open to the public as a museum.
+- No capacity limits.
 - If the museum is used as a private venue for another purpose (e.g. wedding), then the appropriate orders apply.
-- Movie Theatres and Concert Halls may operate at 50% capacity or 250 people, whichever is lower, under the requirement to show proof of vaccination.
+- Proof of vaccination required.
+- Mask use is required.

 ### Large-scale Outdoor Professional Sports, Concert Halls or Performing Arts Events

-- Professional sports performing arts events and concert halls may open for fully immunized to a maximum of 50% or 250 people, whichever is lower.
-- Horse and Auto Racing open to 50% capacity or 250 people, whichever is lower, for fully immunized people, with a plan approved by public health.
+- No capacity limits with proof of immunization required everywhere.

-Where applicable above, unvaccinated children 12 and under may attend if accompanied by fully vaccinated household members.
+- Unvaccinated children 12 and under may attend/visit these events if accompanied by a fully vaccinated member of their household.

 ### Outdoor Seasonal Events, Fairs, Festivals and Community Events

-- Seasonal outdoor facilities or events may operate at 50% capacity or 250 people, whichever is lower, if everyone attending provides proof of immunization, or are under 12 years of age.
-- Outdoor fairs, festivals and other outdoor major community events may be held if the number of persons attending does not exceed 50 persons.
+- No capacity limits.

 ### Casinos and VLTs

-- Casinos and VLTs are limited to 50% capacity or 250 people, whichever is lower, and must continue to restrict admission to those who are fully vaccinated.
+- No capacity limits.
-- Mask use is required.
+- Proof of immunization required.

 ### Religious Services and Indigenous Cultural Events

 - **Indoors**
-    - Gatherings are limited to 50% capacity or 250 people, whichever is lower, with proof of vaccination, or 25% capacity or a total of 25 people, whichever is lower, when proof of vaccination is not required.
+    - Limited to 50% capacity or a total of 500 people, whichever is lower, when proof of vaccination is not required.
-        - Cohorts may be implemented if the facility can physically divide the space into separate areas, in which case several cohorts of up to 25 can attend the same service.
-The total number of attendees at a service may not exceed 25% of facility capacity, to a maximum of 250 people.
-        - Physical distancing is required.
-        - Cohorts must not mingle, masks must be worn and physical distancing rules apply.
+    - No restrictions on indoor gatherings when all who are present are fully immunized people or are under 12 years of age.
 - **Outdoors**
-    - Gatherings restricted to fully immunized people and those under 12 years of age are limited to 50% of the usual capacity of the space or 250 persons, whichever is less.
-    - Outdoor gatherings that include one or more unvaccinated people (if they are 12 years of age or older) are limited to up to 50 people are permitted in uncontrolled outdoor public spaces.
-    - Drive-in services continue unrestricted.
+    - No capacity limit if the service is held outdoors.

 ### Restaurants & Bars

 _Includes other public food establishments, food courts, bars, beverage rooms, brew pubs, micro-breweries and distilleries._

-- May operate at 50% capacity or 250 people, whichever is lower, with maximum table capacity of 10 persons.
+- There are no capacity limits to restaurants, licensed premises and food courts.
-- Proof of vaccination is required for those 12 years of age and older to attend indoor and outdoor dining.
+- Proof of vaccination is required for those 12 years of age and older.
-- Members of the public are required to be seated except when travelling to get food or beverages or engaging in sporting activities.
-- Liquor service must end at 10pm each day.
-- Food courts must follow these same regulations.
-- Individuals are not required to provide proof of vaccination to enter for the sole purpose of picking up takeout or delivery orders.
+- Individuals are required to wear masks but are not required to provide proof of vaccination to enter for the sole purpose of picking up takeout or delivery orders.
-- Individuals are required to wear masks.
+- Liquor sales return to normal hours of operation.

 ### Personal Service Businesses

 _Includes businesses such as hair, nails, tattoos, etc._

-- May open as long as the business implements measures outlined in the public health order.
+- Open without capacity restrictions and physical distancing is required.

 ### Therapeutic Care